alexytlee/text/README.md

 # Privacy Policy

-“Sweeep!” does not collect or store any personal data.
-The app uses on-device access to your photo library solely to help you review and delete unwanted photos.
-No photos or personal data are uploaded or shared.
+We value your privacy.
+Our apps do not collect, store, or transmit any personal data.
+All image processing occurs locally on your device, including face detection or photo review.
+Access to your photo library or camera is used solely to enable the app's core functionality, such as editing or managing your own media.
+No photos or personal information are uploaded, stored, or shared by us.

-We may use third-party services (e.g., Google AdMob) which may collect anonymized usage data for ad targeting.
+We may use third-party services like Google AdMob to display advertisements.
+These services may collect anonymized usage data or use device identifiers to personalize ads.
+We do not have access to or control over this data.

-For questions, contact us at alexytlee at gmail com
+If you have any questions or concerns, feel free to contact us at alexytlee@gmail.com.